jhumelsine/jhumelsine.github.io/_posts/2024-06-23-unt-test-elements.md

 In most courses, we never had to look at the code again.
 Those programs had no future.
 They were one-off assignments.
 We’d get a fresh programming assignment and start the process anew all over again.

 While most of us got better at testing in our careers, it was probably a refinement of the techniques we picked up in college.
 We’d inject more ad-hoc tests as we were writing the code, but testing often wasn’t much fun.
 The tests might be difficult to set up.
-We might only be able to run them with the entire product possibly in the [lab](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html#introduction).
+We might only be able to run them with the entire product possibly in the [lab](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html#introduction):
+> About a dozen years ago, I worked on a tightly knit small team.
+I wrote some of the best code of my career while on that team.
+It just wasn’t the team that was tight.
+Our code was tightly coupled as well.
+It was modular, but it was still tightly coupled.

+> Often when we needed to test new behavior, we’d compile the entire product on our desktop machines, copy the executable to a thumb drive, walk it into our __QA lab__, copy the executable from the thumb drive to a server and then try to observe the new or updated functionality through the user interface.

 Our tests were probably not documented.
 Any insights residing in those tests probably existed only in our heads.
 The tests weren’t consistently executed upon subsequent updates, and if so, probably only by us.
 The tests tended to be manual and subject to human error.
 And as the number of tests grew, their execution wasn’t scalable.